igalic/blag/contents/articles/opensource-burnout/index.md

 I spent seven years in a five-year school, failing every odd grade.
 And yet, even after having had a complete burn-out, I wanted to come back and finish it.
-Only then, and, thanks to being employed now and hence my newly won lack of time, I realized that school wasn't quite for me.
+Only then, and, thanks to being employed and having slipped into a chronic lack of time, I realized that school wasn't quite for me.
 Finally.

 ## Second Burn Out

 I spent two years too long in a job I couldn't stand.
 The company had grown too big, the management too deep.
-Now, as Engineer, I was earning €30 more than when I started as Junior.
+As Engineer, I was earning €30 more than when I started as Junior.
 Except when I was on-call.

 I stayed long hours at the office, staring blankly at the screen, or "doing open source" (IRC, before there was GitHub and Twitter), until everyone had left, so I could finally get some work done, when it was silent.

-Often, even then, I couldn't really get any work done, because I'd depend on my colleagues to do things for me.
+Often, even then, I couldn't really get anything done, because of course I depended on my colleagues to do things for me.
 So all I'd do would be prepare my work, and write passive aggressive emails or tickets.
 Then, cycle home super late, sleep in long, lie half-asleep for two hours in bed, and get in super late to work.

 This turned out to be an unsustainable cycle[<a id="ref_5" href="#fn_5">5</a>]:
 I quit my job.